mixOmicsTeam/mixOmics-Vignette/docs/05-Pintegration.md

 <p class="caption">(\#fig:MINT-perf)(ref:MINT-perf)</p>
 </div>

 (ref:MINT-perf) **Choosing the number of components in `mint.plsda` using `perf()` with LOGOCV in the `stemcells` study**.
-Classification error rates (overall and balanced, see Section 2.3) are represented on the y-axis with respect to the number of components on the x-axis for each prediction distance (see Section 3.4 and Extra Reading material 3 from Module 3 for a refresher).
+Classification error rates (overall and balanced, see Module 2) are represented on the y-axis with respect to the number of components on the x-axis for each prediction distance (see Module 3 and Extra Reading material 'PLS-DA appendix').
 The plot shows that the error rate reaches a minimum from 1 component with the BER and centroids distance.

 Based on the performance plot (Figure \@ref(fig:MINT-perf)), `ncomp = 2` seems to achieve the best performance for the centroid distance, and `ncomp = 1` for the Mahalanobis distance in terms of BER.
 Additional numerical outputs such as the BER and overall error rates per component, and the error rates per class and per prediction distance, can be output: